-Nicaragua's capital, Managua, is the perfect introduction to this Central American country and an ideal starting point for destinations across the country as it is situated on the banks of Lake Managua and midway between Leon and Granada.
-The city's name is derived from the indigenous Nahuatl language and means 'town surrounded by water'.
-In recent times Managua has been dubbed 'the Venice of Central America' because of all the makeshift canals used throughout the city.
+Nicaragua's capital, Managua, is the perfect introduction to this Central American paradise and an ideal starting point for exploring the country, situated as it is on the banks of Lake Managua and midway between Leon and Granada.
+The city's name is derived from the indigenous Nahuatl language, meaning 'town surrounded by water'.
+In recent times, Managua has been dubbed 'the Venice of Central America' because of all the makeshift canals used throughout the city.

 Managua is the cultural and political centre of Nicaragua.
 It is also central to trade and industry, which is evident in the frenetic activity and constant buzz of the city.
 Visitors to Managua will be delighted by the city's combination of old and new, and its natural beauty, surrounded as it is by volcanoes, lakes, mountains and lagoons.

 Getting around in Managua can be tricky because of extensive earthquake damage.
 Years of major quakes and tremors have left many parts of central Managua without proper addresses or street names.

 Using the lake as a point of reference is particularly useful whether you're using a hired car, taxis, or public buses.
 Managua boasts a number of tourist attractions, including the National Museum, National Palace, and the old and damaged Managua Cathedral.

 The town has a selection of quaint markets where tourists can buy everything from ethnic mementos and souvenirs to colourful hammocks and paintings.
 The capital city charms visitors to Nicaragua, who are enthralled by its natural beauty and scenic surroundings.

 Become our Managua Travel Expert

 We are looking for contributors for our Managua travel guide.
 If you are a local, a regular traveller to Managua or a travel professional with time to contribute and answer occasional forum questions, please contact us.